Home of the safari

-Lapped to the east by the Indian Ocean, Kenya’s wooded savannahs, equatorial mountain tops, great lake, and wildlife preserves captivate you as you get off the beaten track.
+Lapped to the east by the Indian Ocean, Kenya’s wooded savannas, equatorial mountain tops, great lakes, and wildlife preserves captivate you as you get off the beaten track.
 Immerse yourself in mass wildlife sightings in one of 50 national parks.
-Allow Africa’s second highest mountain Mt.
-Kenya (17,058 feet) to transfix you with its jagged facade that contrasts sharply with the rolling greens of surrounding lowlands.
-Prepare to enter a striking land of immense wildlife and the Masai people.
+Allow Africa’s second highest mountain Mount Kenya—17,058 feet—to transfix you with its jagged facade that contrasts sharply with the rolling greens of surrounding lowlands.
+Prepare to enter a striking land that is home to the Masai people.

 The Masai Mara Natural Reserve is a standout attraction famed for its diverse wildlife and shifting landscapes.
-An ecosystem of abundant migration, the Great Migration is central to the reserve’s popularity, as zebra, wildebeest and more migrate to and from Tanzania.
-The Big Five, as well as crocodiles, hippos and cheetahs (to name a few) can also be found in this wilderness wonderland.
+An ecosystem of abundant migration, the Great Migration is central to the reserve’s popularity, as zebras, wildebeest and more migrate to and from Tanzania.
+The Big Five, as well as crocodiles, hippos and cheetahs—just to name a few—can also be found in this wilderness wonderland.

-Africa’s snowcapped Mt.
-Kenya (17,058 feet) draws admirers from all over the world.
+Africa’s snow capped Mount Kenya—17,058 feet—draws admirers from all over the world.
 Take camp at the foot of this dizzying spectacle and explore the Mau Mau caves.
 Cross a river by footbridge and climb to the top of a waterfall with views of rapids.
-Wander the wave like curves of Mackinder Valley before tackling Mt.
-Kenya, and later, return to a warm campsite fire with newfound friends.
+Wander the wave like curves of Mackinder Valley before tackling Mount Kenya, and later, return to a warm campsite fire with newfound friends.

-Crowned by Mt.
-Kilimanjaro (19,340 feet), Amboseli National Park is the ideal African location to view free-roaming herds.
+Crowned by Mount Kilimanjaro—which soars 19,340 feet—Amboseli National Park is the ideal African location to view free-roaming herds.
 Known as the home of the African elephant, the park guarantees jumbo size sightings.
 Several types of safaris are possible (there are five wildlife habitats) here.
 Regardless where you choose to go, 600 bird species, cheetahs, giraffes, leopards and wild dogs ensure rare sightings and unique landscapes.

 Fueled by the Galana River that supports diverse wildlife, the Tsavo East National Park gives you the opportunity to spot crocs, hippos, dik-diks and the occasional leopard.
-The park itself is divided into two parts (east and west): while one side of the park could be described as dusty and dry (east), the other (west) is wetter with swamps and springs hosting buffalo, dust-red elephants and black rhino.
+The park itself is divided into two parts, east and west: While the former is dusty and dry the latter is wetter with swamps and springs hosting buffalo, elephants, and black rhino.
 Look out for the lava trail found here.
 Less